ahm531/training_materials/NOMAD_uploads/supported_files/exciting/README.md

 NOMAD has a parser for the *exciting* code.
 This means it will read exciting input and output files and provide all information in NOMAD's unified Metainfo based Archive format.
 [View the parser here!](https://github.com/nomad-coe/nomad-parser-exciting)
 ## Tasks ##
 1. Create a NOMAD account.
+[View step-by-step guide.](step-by-step-guides/CreateaNOMADaccount.pdf)
-2. Prepare the input and output files in .zip file.
+2. Prepare the input and output files in .zip file.[View step-by-step guide.](step-by-step-guides/prepare_files_exciting.md)
 3. Create a NOMAD upload.
 4. Add data files to your NOMAD upload.
 4. Share the upload with a colleague.